kivy/kivy/doc/sources/guide/widgets.rst

 Screen Separation with Screen Manager
 -------------------------------------

-If your application is composed of various screens, you will most likely want an easy way to navigate from one |Screen| to another.
+If your application is composed of multiple screens, you will most likely want an easy way to navigate from one |Screen| to another.
 Fortunately, there is
 |ScreenManager| class that allows you to define screens separately, and to set
 the |Transitions| from one to the other.